vinodkumar7809/springboot_poc/demoactuator/README.md

 # Versioning

 The best approach to versioning is NOT to do it.
-Yeah, that’s right.
 Do not version as long as versioning is not needed.

 ** Build your services to backward compatible so that you can avoid versioning as much as possible!